alexapvl/meloDL/README.md

   - `ffmpeg` / `ffprobe`
 - The app orchestrates these tools through `Process` execution in Swift.
 - For playlist URLs, the app can prefetch entries and process multiple items.

+### Library indexing and duplicate resolution

+- Users can define library paths that are indexed for duplicate-aware download decisions.
+- The index supports deeper duplicate cleanup by hashing raw audio bytes for high-confidence matching.
+- Rekordbox XML exports can be imported to assist duplicate resolution in existing DJ libraries.
+- Duplicate actions are staged for manual review before confirmation, with an undo grace period after smart cleanup.

 ### Binary updates (tool updates)